When Monarch arrived at IJmuiden at the 15th of june of 2016, she was the largest passengership that had docked in the port.

 Even before the ship was transferred, she made again the headlines as she rescued 6 Cuban refugees from a small raft during a Caribbean cruise at the 5th of december of 2010.
 They had been spotted by a passenger and the ships crew turned the ship around to pick them up.
 Back at Port Canaveral, the Cubans were directed to the hospital for medical checkups.
 The coastguard later said that they were truly thankfull to the crew of Monarch Of The Seas as they had probebly saved the lives of those people and that the coastguard really relies on awareness by crews and passengers at sea.

 With the South American market declining considerably just after these larger ships entered the fleet of Pullmantur Cruises in 2015, RCI reacted by pulling out the Empress again from the 2016-season onwards, replacing the ship in the RCI fleet once more under her former name Empress Of The Seas.
 Monarch took over the planned European-based cruises of Empress, as she herself was pulled out of the South American market, leaving that to Sovereign.
-These two ships now make up the Pullmantur fleet, next to the Horizon and Zenith that are also used for the French-based Crociers de France, part of Pullmantur.
-With Carnival also closing down Iberocruceros earlier, it seems that the Spanish speaking market is really falling apart.
+These two ships now made up the Pullmantur fleet, next to the Horizon and Zenith that are also used for the French-based Crociers de France, part of Pullmantur.
+With Carnival also closing down Iberocruceros earlier, it seemed that the Spanish speaking market was really falling apart.
 Also the planned transfer of Majesty Of The Seas to Pullmantur from 2016 onwards was reversed and instead, the ship was recieving a massive update to get her in line with the newest ships of the company.
-If this continues and RCI keeps expanding with larger ships, RCCL needs other companies to loose older tonnage and it now seems that Thompson Cruises will be used for that purpose.
-During 2016, it was announced that Splendour Of The Seas and Legend Of The Seas were going to be replaced in the Thompson Cruises fleet under the boring names of TUI Discovery and TUI Discovery 2.
-Ironicly, it used to be Carnival that provided the ships for this line through it's subsidiary Holland America Line.